-Throughout the 100-Day Challenge, the Ambassadors (trained by The World of Impact) work closely with the Team Leaders, Mentors, and System Leaders to ensure that the proper conditions are set for intense collaboration, innovation, and implementation.
+Throughout the 100-Day Challenge, the Ambassadors & Team Coaches (trained by The World of Impact) work closely with the Team Leaders, Mentors, and System Leaders to guide them on the 100-Day Challenge process, support them as needed, and ensure that the proper conditions are set for collaboration. innovation, and implementation.